ChrisPenner/wc/README.md

 Yikes...
 Needless to say there's some room for improvement...

-## A single pass
+## Being slightly less dumb

 Let's think about why this is doing so poorly; the first thing that comes to mind is that we're iterating through the contents of the file 3 separate times!
 This also means GHC can't garbage collect our list as we iterate through it since we're still using it in other places.
-This helps explain the 2.4 GBs of memory on a file that's only 90 MB!
+The fact that we're keeping every character of the file in a linked list helps explain the 2.4 GB of memory on a file that's only 90 MB!
 Ouch!

 Okay, so that's REALLY not great.
 Let's see if we can get this down to a SINGLE pass over the structure.
 We're accumulating 3 simple things, so maybe we can process all three parts at once?
+When iterating through a structure to get one final result I reach for folds!

-It's pretty easy to use a fold when adding character an line counts; the character count ALWAYS adds one to the total, the line count adds one when the current character is a newline; but what about the word count?
+It's pretty easy to use a fold to count characters or lines; the character count always adds one to the total, the line count adds one when the current character is a newline; but what about the word count?
 We can't add one on every space character because consecutive spaces doesn't count as a new word!
-We'll need to keep track of whether the previous character was a space, and only add one to the counter if we weren't already inside a block of spaces.
-It's still not so tough; we'll just use `foldl'` from `Data.List`.
+We'll need to keep track of whether the previous character was a space, and only add one to the counter whenever we start a completely **new** word.
+That's not too tough to do; we'll use `foldl'` from `Data.List` for our implementation.

 ```haskell
 import Data.List